-Also, if your CDR receiver address is not set correctly your Meeting Management cannot receive any information about ongoing meetings.
+Also, if your CDR receiver address is not set correctly your Meeting Management cannot receive all the relevant information about active meetings, which you need if you enable the meeting management functionality.

 To add a Call Bridge:

 - 1. On the Servers page, click Add Call Bridge. - 2.
 In the Server address field, enter the IP address or FQDN (fully qualified domain name) for your Call Bridge API.